draeder/easypeers/README.md

 # Easypeers
 > Easy *serverless* swarms of WebRTC peers over WebTorrent

-Connect peers together based on a shared topic and send direct(<== work in progress) or broadcast messages using a gossip protocol.
+Connect peers together based on a shared topic and send direct or broadcast messages using a gossip protocol.

 - Partial mesh network
 - Automatic peer rebalancing